 Data sheets from all clusters are stored in a single envelope with proper plot identifications.
-Three copies are made of each data sheet.
-One copy of the field sheets is kept in the office of the field crew, a second copy is sent to the state or province coordinator, and the third copy is mailed to the appropriate national coordinator.
-The original Tree Data Field Form is mailed to the data analyst.
-In 2001, data will also be delivered in electronic form.
-Each Canadian Province uses data recorders, so the data is downloaded and mailed to the data analyst.
-The US cooperators are provided with an electronic template, which is to be used to double-enter the data (by 2 different people).
+Two copies are made of each data sheet.
+One copy of the field sheets is kept in the office of the field crew, a second copy is sent to the data entry staff, and the original is mailed to the State Coordinator.
+Data are entered into Excel spreadsheets once in the District Office and a second entry in the Waterbury Office.
 These two files are used to verify the data entry.
-All forms and electronic data is due to the data analyst by OCTOBER 1, 2001.
-The data transmissions are accompanied by a Field Data Transmittal Form to document the number of pages transmitted (Fig. 9).
+All forms and electronic data are due to the State Coordinator by OCTOBER 1, 2006.